 It’s a collection of open-air casitas scattered throughout the lush seaside forest.
 The location is serene and peaceful, away from any noise experienced in the main town.
 It’s the perfect place to come if you truly want a barefoot beach vacation and get back to nature while reading your favorite book in a hammock.

 Casitas Tenorio, Bijagua

-A collection of casitas spread among a hamlet of a primary rainforest.
-The bed and breakfast is family run and very active in the rural community.
+A collection of casitas spread among a hamlet of primary rainforest.
+The bed and breakfast is family-run and very active in the rural community.
 We loved the rooms, murals, and the location of Casitas Tenorio.
-As soon as I walked into our adorable casita I told Cameron that this is what I wanted my house to look like.
+As soon as I walked into our adorable casita I told Cameron that this was what I wanted my house to look like.

 There are only a select number of casitas making the experience very quiet.
-There’s no WiFi or television here, but there are great views over the jungle so make sure to bring a book and a yoga mat and enjoy the serenity.
-The beautiful little property is also home to a few sloths and tons of birds which the owner Donald was kind enough to show us on a short tour.
-Make sure to get up early in the morning to take part in their farm tour!
+There’s no WiFi or television here, but there are great views over the jungle, so make sure to bring a book and a yoga mat and enjoy the serenity.
+The beautiful little property is also home to a few sloths and many birds, which the owner Donald was kind enough to show us on a short tour.
+Make sure to get up early in the morning to participate in their farm tour!
 Rates start at $120 a night, breakfast included.

 What to Pack for Costa Rica

 Wondering what to wear in Costa Rica?
 We were, too, before we landed in San Jose in the middle of the night.
 Costa Rica may look like a small country, but it’s actually a land of varying climates, terrains, and temperatures.

 With this Costa Rica packing list, you’ll be able to pack the right things in your suitcase, so you don’t end up with unnecessary items or, worse, find you forgot something important.

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.